1 sport 1 place: Fontainebleau, cradle of bouldering

 Respect the environment: Climbers must take care to minimize their impact on nature by staying on marked trails, avoiding trampling vegetation, and leaving no trace of their passage.

-Waste management: It is imperative to collect all waste, including cigarette butts and tissues, and to dispose of it in the appropriate garbage cans.
+Waste management: It is imperative to collect all garbage, including cigarette butts and tissues, and to take them away for disposal in appropriate garbage cans.
 Leaving litter behind can harm local flora and fauna.

 Respect for other visitors: Fontainebleau is a site frequented by many visitors, not just climbers.
-It's important to respect other park users, by keeping noise levels low and sharing spaces in a courteous manner.
+It's important to respect other park users, by keeping the volume low and sharing spaces courteously.

-Natural toilets: If you need to use the toilet, do so at a reasonable distance from trails and climbing areas, and bury your organic waste.
+Natural toilets: If you need to go to the toilet, do so at a reasonable distance from the trails and climbing areas, and bury your biological waste.

 Respecting prohibitions: Certain areas may be temporarily closed for ecological or heritage preservation reasons.
 It is crucial to respect these restrictions and not to climb in these areas.